Arunima-Paul/MySQL_Insights-about-Consumer-Goods-Company/README.md

 •	This shows that products from the N & S and P & A divisions are selling in much higher volumes compared to the PC division.

+•	If the Barchart is looked, the top product sold is 'AQ Pen Drive DRC' with a total quantity sold at 13,64,248 units, followed by 'AQ Maxima MS' (total 8,39,336 units sold) and 'AQ Pen Drive 2 IN 1' (total 7,01,373 units sold).